 In the beginning of part 3 of our series of Op/Ed's and podcast programs on this subject, we highlighted our belief 500K signatures never existed in the 2011 attempt to recall Michigan Gov. Rick Snyder.

-This assumption is based on ROJS News verbal verification of two volunteers formerly deeply embedded into upper core group with the Committee to Recall Rick Snyder (CRRS).
+This assumption is based on ROJS News verbal verification of two former volunteers deeply embedded into upper core group with the Committee to Recall Rick Snyder (CRRS).

-We'll detail both Gail Schmidt-former Treasurer with CRRS and Lora Trezil- former CRRS Oakland County Captain accounts, and call out Michigan Media resources who have ignored this important story to thousands of Michiganders, until they found it not convenient to do so.
+We'll detail both Gail Schmidt-former Treasurer with CRRS and Lora Trezil- former CRRS Oakland County Captain accounts, along with calling out Michigan Media resources ignored this important story for thousands of Michiganders, until they found it not convenient to do so.

 ROJS News spoke with Ms. Schmidt in January 2012.
-In our discussion Ms. Schmidt verbally verified she wrote this information at the DisputeThis.org blog and confirmed its audacity, word for word.
-Some names have been omitted but, the full version of post is available at DisputeThis.org.
+In our discussion, Ms. Schmidt verbally verified she wrote the information below at DisputeThis.org blog and confirmed its audacity, word for word.
+Some names have been omitted.
+The full version of post is available at DisputeThis.org.

 "Our petition campaign was rolling toward an August 5, 2011 deadline, thus it was a very busy time in Standish.
 Processing and counting petitions and keeping track of financial donations that were rolling in from throughout the country.
 I didn’t visit Facebook because I had dial-up at home and was forbidden to use my employer’s computer for this purpose.
 Quite frankly, I just didn’t have time even if I could have accessed it.